If you’re new to the world of points and miles, picking the right credit card can feel downright overwhelming.

 If you’re up for the challenge of taking on multiple credit cards, there can be some great combinations that will help maximize earnings to cover all (or most of) your bases.
 Especially if you dine out or order in frequently, or your grocery bill is larger, there are some fantastic cards that will help fast track your points cache.

-I personally love the combination of the Chase Sapphire preferred card for all my dining expenses and the Venture X for all my other expenses.
+I personally love the combination of the Chase Sapphire Preferred credit card for all my dining expenses and the Venture X for all other expenses.
 The Venture X gets me airport lounge access, and when booking through their travel portal I get 10X on hotel bookings, and 5X on car and airfare.
-Although they earn on two different point systems, my husband and I have been earning enough miles to cover the majority of airfare for all travel the last several years.
+Although they earn on two different point systems, my husband and I have been earning enough points to cover the majority of airfare for all travel the last several years between the two credit cards.

 Annual Fees